 Tip – Go early and explore as much as possible!
 There are lots of galleries so have a google and see which you think are worth paying entry for!

-Despite getting 3 and a half hours sleep and wandering around still drunk, I was amazed by how impressive the Forbidden City looked.
+I was amazed by how impressive the Forbidden City looked.

 A Chinese imperial palace dating from the Ming Dynasty, it is the largest ancient palatial structure in the world and the culmination of traditional Chinese architectural accomplishment.

 It is in the center of Beijing and is a sight to behold, with a maze of bright red buildings with gold elaborate rooftops as far as the eye can see.